kasper-piskorski/docs/pages/documentation/1-the-basics/migration-tutorial.md

 ```

-If the value of a column is `null`, that resource is not added to the graph.
+If the value of a column is `NULL`, that resource is not added to the graph.

 The `name` column of the event instance was not migrated as a resource.
 This is because that column is a foreign key.
 The migration component will detect when one of the columns is a `foreign key` and create a relation between those two instances: